-Under the Lemon Law, a consumer has a period of two years or 24,000 miles to bring the defect to the attention of the manufacturer or the dealer acting as a representative of the manufacturer.
+Under the Lemon Law, a consumer has a period of 2 years or 24,000 miles to bring the defect to the attention of the manufacturer or the dealer acting as a representative of the manufacturer.
 In addition, you must meet the following requirements:

 - The vehicle in question must be new and under warranty when the defect or malfunction occurs.

 - The problem under warranty must somehow affect the market value of the car, the ability to use it, or its safety.